webchick/webchick.tech/cmbxbmibc000302l807ikdmwk.md

 The "Go-To" DevReller for AI would internalize our company's AI strategy, be a subject matter expert on our product's AI features, as well as customer pain points around AI.
 They would both attend and run key operational meetings about AI, including others from across the company.
 They would be CCed into any incoming requests and/or key decisions on AI as part of the "core" team.
 They'd also communicate weekly with stakeholders about the status of DevRel's portion of the AI initiative overall, and make sure that our "outputs" were captured alongside other assets from other teams for reporting purposes.

-Their AI roadmap would consist not only of blog posts, code samples, and events they were personally driving, but also the Community Programs person would add AI example projects coming in from the community, the Live Training person would add an AI-oriented workshop they were developing, and so on.
+Their AI roadmap would consist not only of blog posts, code samples, and events they were personally driving, but also the Community Programs person would add AI example projects coming in from the community, the Customer Education person would add an AI-oriented workshop they were developing, and so on.

 ### **What happens to things without a "Go-To"?**